Mihály Nagy: Church, public activity

 Nagy was one of the elders of the Reformed Church of Debrecen-Csapókert between 1957 and 1964, then he became the elder of the Reformed Church of Debrecen-Nagytemplom from 1969 for thirty years.
 He was one of the elders of the Reformed Church of Debrecen-Nagyerdő between 1965 and 2006, and then became an honorary presbyter there.

-From 1978 he was the presidential chief notary of the Reformed Diocese of Debrecen, then from 1996 to 2008 he was its custodian.
+In 1978, he was elected presidential chief notary of the Reformed Diocese of Debrecen, then from 1996 to 2008 he was its custodian.
 From 1991 to 1997, he was elected president of the reorganized Országos Református Tanáregyesület, and from 1997 he was elected honorary president.

 He was the regional president of the Magyar Református Presbiteri Szövetség between 2002 and 2006, and from 2014 to 2021 he was the pedagogical advisor of the national association.

 Family

 Nagy is a descendant of an old Debrecen family, his father was a local craftsman and merchant.

 In 1959 he married Erika Nyáry, a teacher majoring in Hungarian, Latin and Russian.

 They have three children, seven grandchildren, three great-grandchildren.